SpartnerNL/Laravel-Excel/docs/export/queued.md

 return (new InvoicesExport)->queue('invoices.xlsx');
 ```

+Behind the scenes the query will be chunked and multiple jobs will be chained.

 ### Appending jobs

 The `queue()` method returns an instance of Laravel's `PendingDispatch`.
 This means you can chain extra jobs.